akoolarni/musicPlayerBasic/README.md

 # musicPlayerBasic

 This is a basic music player web application.
-The frontend is based on HTML, CSS& Javascript.
-The backend makes use of Jvascript & python.
+It takes a list of songs and then randomly plays it.
+To run it on your system, copy-paste the link of the static-website below in your browser:
+LINK: